kolenaIO/kolena/docs/automations/extract-image-metadata.md

 ---
-icon: kolena/properties-16
+icon: kolena/media-16
 ---

-# :kolena-properties-20: Extracting Metadata from Images
+# :kolena-media-20: Automatically Extract Image Properties

-This guide outlines how to configure the extraction of metadata from Images on Kolena.
-Follow the steps below to get started with Automatic Metadata Extraction for Images.
+This guide outlines how to configure the extraction of properties from Images on Kolena.

-## Configuring Metadata Extraction
+## Configuring Image Property Extraction

 ???
 "1.
 Navigate to Dataset Details"
     Scroll down to the "Details" page of your dataset.